-By 1980, Jippes was asked to work for the Disney Studios in Burbank, California.
+His work was noticed by Don McLaughlin, art director of the Disney Studios in Burbank, California, who invited him to come and work in the States in 1980.
+He started out working at the department that produced the daily newspaper comics with Disney characters like 'Mickey Mouse' and 'Donald Duck'.
 He was a character designer for Disney films like 'The Black Cauldron' (1984), 'The Rescuers Down Under' (1990), 'The Prince and the Pauper' (1990), 'Beauty and the Beast' (1991) and 'Aladdin' (1991).
 One of his best known designs is that of Jafar, the villain from 'Aladdin'.

-By 1999 he returned to The Netherlands to set up Studio Jan Kruis at the editorial offices of magazine Libelle in Hoofddorp, after the retirement of Jan Kruis.
-In the periods 1999-2000 and 2002-2003, he served as art director and supervised the production of the weekly 'Jan, Jans en de Kinderen' comic, that was drawn by Rob Phielix, Gerben Valkema and Peter Nuyten.
+While in the USA, Jippes continued to make cover illustrations for Oberon's Disney publications, most notably for the series 'De Beste Verhalen van Donald Duck' and 'Oom Dagobert', that collected the Barks comics in book format.
+By 1999 Daan Jippes returned to The Netherlands to set up Studio Jan Kruis at the editorial offices of women's magazine Libelle in Hoofddorp, after the retirement of Jan Kruis.
+In the periods 1999-2000 and 2002-2003, he served as art director and supervised the production of the weekly 'Jan, Jans en de Kinderen' comic by artists like Rob Phielix, Gerben Valkema and Peter Nuyten.

 Sketch for a Winnie the Pooh children's book

-In 2005, he began working on a comics adaptation of the 'Havank' detective stories, which he signs with Danier.
-The first story, 'Hoofden op hol', was published in newspaper Algemeen Dagblad and then in album in 2006.
-A second story started publication in the relaunched Eppo magazine in 2009.
-Daan Jippes works through his own Studio Lijnlust in Bussum, that he shares with Rob Phielix, Gerben Valkema and Pascal Oost.
+In 2005, he began working on a comic adaptation of the detective novels starring 'The Shadow' by Havank, which he signs with Danier.
+The first story, 'Hoofden op hol', was serialized in newspaper Algemeen Dagblad and then published in book format in 2006.
+A second story in his 'Havank' series started publication in the relaunched Eppo magazine in 2009.
+Daan Jippes currently works through his own Studio Lijnlust in Bussum, that he shares with Rob Phielix, Gerben Valkema and Pascal Oost.
 He continues to make new Duck stories for Egmont, either from his own scripts or in cooperation with Byron Erickson, Don Markstein and Pascal Oost.
 He has also made a series of 'Goofy' gags in cooperation with Ulrich Schröder and François Corteggiani.